|Roger Boyer II

 He holds a Bachelor of Commerce from Carleton University and a Master in Health Administration from the University of Ottawa.

-Pierre Noel was elected to the Board of the OHA in November 2011.
+Pierre was elected to the Board of the OHA in November 2011.

-Dr. Roy was elected to the OHA Board in November 2010.
+Wade was elected to the Board of the OHA in November 2015.

 Donald Sanderson, Board Member